OnePlusZero/youtube_audio_in_text/README.md

 Youtube -> to txt

-This project start to transcription youtube video to text.
-This project is interesting because for desktop-GUI use python web-backend(Flask) + JS + HTML/CSS.
-Project can work like a desktop-app or web-app progra.
+This project was created to transcribe YouTube videos into text.
+Its quite interesting because its built with Flask and FlaskWebGui.Also it can run as local and web servers like desktop application

-Codebase start need ffmpeg for your os.
+for correct work need ffmpeg

 Like exemple project was build for windows. https://drive.google.com/file/d/1r-NFvcPTvzShodDyNpy45QOFnnvkschI/view?usp=share_link